nekrasovp/nekrasovp.github.io/content/openssl-ubuntu.md

 Category: Linux
 Tags: linux, ubuntu, openssl
 Slug: upgrading-openssl-ubuntu
+Summary: To avoid openssl and TLS version issue we will update openSSL on server and desktop version of Ubuntu 18.0.
+We will download it manually, install and make necessary file permission changes.

 To avoid openssl and TLS version issue we will update openSSL on server and desktop version of Ubuntu 18.04